-This Compliance and Enforcement Activity Summary provides statistics on inspections and enforcement actions in British Columbia, including a summary of inspections performed and enforcement actions undertaken by Commission staff in the 2013 and 2014 calendar years.
+This Compliance and Enforcement Activity Summary provides statistics on inspections and enforcement actions in British Columbia, including a summary of inspections performed and enforcement actions undertaken by Commission staff in the 2015 calendar year.

 Previous versions of this report are available online at www.bcogc.ca.
-Compliance rates with respect to deficiencies and annual target levels are reported in the Commission's Annual Service Plan Report.